 Data migration only works one way: old account to CertCentral.
 We don't migrate data from your CertCentral account to your old account.

-For example, when you add a new organization in your old account, we sync it to your CertCentral account.
-Once the organization is validated, we automatically migrate the organization to your CertCentral account.
-When you add a new organization in your CertCentral account, we don't sync it to your old account, and we never migrate the validated organization to your old account.
+For example, when you add a new organization in your old account, we synchronize it to your CertCentral account.
+Once the organization has been validated, we automatically migrate the organization to your CertCentral account.
+When you add a new organization in your CertCentral account, we don't synchronize it to your old account, and we never migrate the validated organization to your old account.

 Account contacts, such as administrators, subscribers, and other users, are not transferred to your new CertCentral account.
 You must manually add them to your CertCentral account yourself.